 Research Training Programs

-The University of Pennsylvania's Summer Undergraduate Internship Program (SUIP): The objective of the The University of Pennsylvania Summer Undergraduate Internship Program (SUIP) is to provide undergraduates who are interested in graduate study in the biomedical and biological sciences and intense research experience.
+The University of Pennsylvania's Summer Undergraduate Internship Program (SUIP): The objective of the The University of Pennsylvania Summer Undergraduate Internship Program (SUIP) is to provide undergraduates who are interested in pursuing doctoral studies as a PhD or MD-PhD in the biomedical sciences an intense research experience and is not intended to prepare participants for a career solely in medicine.
 The program has been in existence since 1993.
-Approximately 40 college students from across the US participate each year; most are rising juniors and seniors, but occasionally rising sophomores are admitted.
-Interns complete ten weeks of full-time laboratory research, attend state-of-the-art research seminars, receive career counseling from program faculty and administrators, and attend The Leadership Alliance National Symposium.
-The program seeks to encourage and prepare talented students to pursue careers in scholarly research.
+Approximately 60 college students from across the US participate each year; most are rising juniors and seniors, but occasionally rising sophomores are admitted.
+Interns complete ten weeks of full-time laboratory research, attend state-of-the-art research seminars, receive career counseling from program faculty, and attend The Leadership Alliance National Symposium.
+The program seeks to encourage and prepare talented students, especially those who embrace and reflect diversity in the broadest sense, to pursue careers in scholarly research.